Nathan-Butler7/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/94d6778e-224c-4d7c-bf3d-a0f8a233749a)

-- On Powershell ype ".\dhcp.bat".
+- On Powershell type ".\dhcp.bat".
 - Open Wireshark and observe the network traffic.
 You should see DHCP packets corresponding to the Discover -> Offer -> Request -> Acknowledge steps exchanged between the VM (10.0.0.4) and the DHCP server (168.63.129.16).
 The VM initiated the release of its IP address by sending a Release packet to the DHCP server using the ipconfig /release command.
-Then, ipconfig /renew was run immediately afterward, which initiated the Discover -> Offer -> Request -> Acknowledge process between the VM and the DHCP server.
+Then, ipconfig /renew is run next, which initiated the Discover -> Offer -> Request -> Acknowledge process between the VM and the DHCP server.
 - Finished packet capture for dhcp.

 ![image](https://github.com/user-attachments/assets/00131353-3dc0-4427-8cfe-957f81cb2f9e)